jagadish0979/Assignment-Repo/README.md

 3) Go to CognizantAssignments project root folder.
 5) Execute run.cmd.
 6) After executing run.cmd it will build and start the application.
-7) Go to URL : http://localhost:8050/ui - Here we can see consul container ui consists of all services.
-8) We can see three services running.
-9) make sure consul, CognizantAssignments-service and CognizantAssignments-Service-management are running with out any issues.
-10) Go to Spring Boot Application URL http://localhost:9080/assignments.
+7) Go to Spring Boot Application URL http://localhost:9080/assignments.
-11) You will get a login page.
+8) You will get a login page.
 Login to the application using admin/admin.
-12) If user failed to login the application will redirect to error login page.
+9) If user failed to login the application will redirect to error login page.
-13) if success it will go to the main page.
+10) if success it will go to the main page.

 Testing
 -------